-Two key benefits of using an integrated filter system, such as the THS7374, over a passive system is PCB area and filter variations.
+Two key benefits of using an integrated filter system such as the THS7375 over a passive system are PCB area and filter variations.
 The small TSSOP-14 package for four video channels is much smaller over a passive RLC network, especially a six-pole passive network.
 Additionally, consider that inductors have at best ±10% tolerances (normally ±15% to ±20% are common) and capacitors typically have ±10% tolerances.
 Using a Monte Carlo analysis shows that the filter corner frequency (-3 dB), flatness (-1 dB), Q factor (or peaking), and channel-to-channel delay have wide variations.
-This approach can lead to performance and quality potential issues in mass-production environments.
-The THS7374 solves most of these problems with only the corner frequency being essentially the only variable.
+This approach can lead to potential performance and quality issues mass-production environments.
+The THS7375 solves most of these problems with the corner frequency being essentially the only variable.

 Another concern about passive filters is the use of inductors.
 Inductors are magnetic components and are therefore susceptible to electromagnetic coupling/interference (EMC/EMI).
-Some common coupling can occur because of other nearby video channels that use inductors for filtering, or it can come from nearby switch-mode power supplies.
-Some other forms of coupling could be from outside sources with strong EMI radiation which can cause failure in EMC testing such as required for CE compliance.
+Some common coupling can occur because of other nearby video channels that use inductors for filtering, or it can come from nearby switched-mode power supplies.
+Some other forms of coupling could be from outside sources with strong EMI radiation that can cause failure in EMC testing such as required for CE compliance.

-One concern about an active filter in an integrated circuit is the variation of the filter characteristics when the ambient temperature and the subsequent die temperature changes.
-To minimize temperature effects, the THS7374 uses low temperature coefficient resistors and high quality-low temperature coefficient capacitors found in the
+One concern about an active filter in an integrated circuit is the variation of the filter characteristics when the ambient temperature and the subsequent die temperature change.
+To minimize temperature effects, the THS7375 uses low temperature coefficient resistors and high-quality/low-temperature coefficient capacitors found in the BiCom3X process.

-BiCom3X process.
-The filters have been specified by design to account for process variations and temperature variations to maintain proper filter characteristics.
+These filters have been specified by design to account for process and temperature variations to maintain proper filter characteristics.
 This architecture maintains a low channel-to-channel time delay, which is required for proper video signal performance.

-Another benefit of the THS7374 over a passive RLC filter is the input and output impedance.
-The input impedance presented to the DAC vary significantly, from 35- Ω to over 1.5-k Ω , with a passive network and may cause voltage variations over frequency.
-The THS7374 input impedance is 800-k Ω and only the 2-pF input capacitance plus the PCB trace capacitance impacting the input impedance.
-As such, the voltage variation appearing at the DAC output is better controlled with a fixed termination resistor and the high input impedance buffer of the THS7374.
+Another benefit of the THS7375 over a passive RLC filter is the input and output impedance.
+The input impedance presented to the DAC may vary significantly with a passive network and may cause voltage variations over frequency.
+The THS7375 input impedance is 800 k Ω , and only the 2-pF input capacitance plus the PCB trace capacitance impacts the input impedance.
+As such, the voltage variation appearing at the DAC output is better controlled with a fixed termination resistor and the high input impedance buffer of the THS7375.

-On the output side of the filter, a passive filter also has a large impedance variation over frequency, again from $35-\Omega$ to over $1.5-k\Omega$.
-The THS7374 is an operational amplifier which approximates an ideal voltage source.
+On the output side of the filter, a passive filter also has a large impedance variation over frequency.
+The EIA770 specifications requires the return loss be at least 25 dB over the video frequency range of usage.
+For a video system, this condition implies the source impedance-which includes the source and the series resistor and the filter-must be better than 75 +9/-8 Ω .
+The THS7375 is an operational amplifier that approximates an ideal voltage source.
 A voltage source is desirable because the output impedance is very low and can source and sink current.
-To properly match the transmission line characteristic impedance of a video line, a $75-\Omega$ series resistor is placed on the output.
-To minimize reflections and to maintain a good return loss, this output resistor must maintain a $75-\Omega$ impedance.
-A passive filter impedance variation cannot ensure this while the THS7374 has about 0.7- Ω of output impedance at 5-MHz.
-Thus, the system is matched much better with a THS7374 compared to a passive filter.
+To properly match the transmission line characteristic impedance of a video line, a 75- Ω series resistor is placed on the output.
+To minimize reflections and to maintain a good return loss, this output resistance must maintain a 75- Ω impedance.
+A passive filter impedance variation cannot ensure this consistent performance while the THS7375 has about $1.4-\Omega$ of output impedance at 5-MHz.
+Thus, the system is much better matched with a THS7375 as compared to a passive filter.